angela-d/filewave-scripts/windows/disable-netbios/README.md

 ## Pre-flight Checks

-- Open Wireshare and search for `netbios` traffic
+- Open Wireshare and search for netbios traffic: `port 137` > Capture
 - In command-prompt, `nbtstat -c` to check for NBT's cache

 ## Setup